Exmouth, Western Australia: History

+Writing of a fishing trip which he undertook in Exmouth with politician Bob Hawke, British businessman Alistair McAlpine (1942–2014), wrote of the town in his memoir:

+Exmouth is on a bleak peninsula of land halway up the western Australian coast.
+I say 'bleak' because not many people live there and certainly no Aboriginals for they believe the land to be cursed.
+They may be right for when the volcano Krakatoa exploded over a century ago, Exmouth was submerged by the resulting tidal wave.
+Regenerated by the need for an American Air Force base and its contingent airfield, Exmouth acquired a number of brick homes and a reputation for having the best fishing in Australia.
+The Australian tourist industry ignored this place for many years, but then the Australian tourist industry had for many years ignored tourists.

-In 2009, an emergency landing of the flight Qantas 72 was made at the nearby Learmonth Airport / RAAF Base Learmonth.
+In 2008, an emergency landing of the flight Qantas 72 was made at the nearby Learmonth Airport / RAAF Base Learmonth.
 The A330 had an incident involving the ADIRU which confused AoA (Angle of Attack) data with altitude data, making the plane think it was in a 16° pitch up when it was flying level.
 So the protection measures on the plane forced a 16° pitch down twice and brought negative G-forces on all passengers and it made them float for about 15 seconds.
 There were no deaths, but 1 crew member and 11 passengers suffered serious injuries.